openpnp/openpnp/Machine-Axes.md

 **Axis Letter** gives you the letter of the axis by which it is addressed in the controller (usually a G-code letter).
 The letter must obviously be unique for a given driver.
 If you have multiple drivers, you typically have the same letter multiple times (and that is why inside OpenPnP you refer to the axis by its conceptual **Name** rather than its **Letter**).

 **Switch Linear ↔ Rotational**: G-code controllers make a difference between linear and rotational axes.
 The difference is relevant for the correct interpretation of feed-rates, acceleration limits and other issues.
-If you have a machine with more than one controller and/or more than two nozzles, chances are high that you are using a linear controller axis (typically X Y Z) to control a rotational axis (A B C) or vice versa.
+If you have a machine with more than one controller and/or more than two nozzles, chances are high that you are forced to be using a linear controller axis (typically X Y Z) to move what is conceptually a rotational axis (A B C) or vice versa.
-OpenPnP needs to know this, so you can switch an axis over using this checkbox.
+OpenPnP needs to know if this is the case, so use the switch to toggle the axis meaning.

 **Home Coordinate** gives OpenPnP the initial coordinate after homing.
 This may include a retract distance.